 Starting as a qualified accountant and auditor in South Africa, and subsequently in the US, Giam emigrated to Australia in 1997.
 In addition to his role as head of Deloitte Australia for 12 years, during which time the firm became one of over 650 partners, Giam’s stellar career with Deloitte included membership at different times of their Global Board and the Global Executive Committee.
-Not only did he secure significant growth during testing circumstances, profits outstripped revenue growth each and every year.
+Not only did he secure significant growth during testing circumstances, profits outstripped revenue growth every year.
 Giam was also the Global Executive Sponsor for Deloitte’s initiative to determine how digital disruption would be either an opportunity or a threat, and how business models would need to be changed.

 Giam is a strong advocate of continuous learning and, over the years, has invested considerable amounts of his time on his own personal development through many courses at a range of international business schools.

 Giam is married and has three adult sons.
-He enjoys golf, saltwater fly fishing, boating and travel.
+He enjoys golf, saltwater fly fishing, boating, and travel.
 He is also a jazz fan.